 Organizations continue to adopt apps and cloud computing at a rapid pace to benefit from the promise of increased efficiency, improved agility, and better scalability.
 However, cloud security must be top of mind.
 The move to the cloud provides tremendous value, but it is a necessary challenge to make sure the cloud is safe and secure.

 What drives the challenges of cloud security?

 - People work from multiple devices in multiple locations

-- Instantaneous sharing and collaboration happens through numerous cloud applications
+- Instantaneous sharing and collaboration happen through numerous cloud applications

 - Firewalls can not protect data stored throughout various cloud applications